4533 Solomon Road

 You can't miss it, however, because of all the neat little signs that lead the way.

-And you will meet an authentic character who has figured out how to live life his way.
+It was founded by an authentic character who figured out how to live life his way.

 Mr. Solomon was once nicknamed "The DaVinci of Debris" for his talent in making beautiful things out of items discarded by modern society.

 The castle is 12,000 square feet of whimsical abstract genius.

 It is not only home to Howard's family, but it is also home to his workshop, galleries, exhibition rooms, a bed and breakfast inn and a restaurant.

 The castle is constantly evolving and changing as you will notice if you visit more than once.
 And you probably will.